FoamyGuy/CircuitPython_Emoji_Label/README.md

 just incase it gets too full or anything goes wrong during copying and causes corrupted storage.

 On https://emoji.serenityos.org/ click on Download Images, and then unzip the file that is downloaded.
-Copy all of the files from within it into a directory named `emoji/` on your `CIRCUITPY` drive.
+Copy all the files from within it into a directory named `emoji/` on your `CIRCUITPY` drive.
 At the time of this writing the files are about 333.6 Kb in total, so your device must have at least that much available.
 It has to copy over 1700 different files and there seems to be some per-file overhead even though each file is quite small.
 So it may take several minutes to copy the files.